Employer Reimbursement Deferments

-Request this deferment online here when the session or semester charges are showing in MyKU.
-All 3 items are required.
+Request this deferment online here ONLY when the session or semester charges are showing in MyKU.
+All 3 items are required each and every semester or session you attend.
 Incomplete requests are not processed.

 - KU Form is completed online when the session or semester charges are showing online in MyKU.
 This is your agreement to the deferred due date and process.
 Upload your proof with the request form.

 - Proof of Benefit upload this with your request form.
 Various items will suffice for this proof.
 The most of which is a document showing the course or courses were approved by your employer.
 A letter from your employer stating your eligibility for employer reimbursement may be submitted as well.

 - $350 Payment per course can be made online in MyKU by the due date assigned.
 This amount is posted to the students account as a credit towards billed charges (not towards any specific fee or tuition charge).
 If the session or semester charges are not showing - the payment will post to the oldest charges first, even if they are in deferment.

 - Fall deferment balance due date is Jan.
 30